josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

     ┗ 📂 _posts
 ```

 Note the underscore; any route that begins with an underscore is private.
 That means it (and its contents) can be loaded by _other_ pages and components, but it won't get a public route.
-No matter what we put inside of the `_posts` folder, it can't be visited in the browser.
+No matter what we put inside the `_posts` folder, we can't visit or load it in the browser.

 <SideNote>
 We could achieve the same thing by just putting our folder full of posts <em>outside</em> of <code>routes</code>, too.
 That would also be fine, if you prefer.
 I just like it here for tighter coupling with blog routes.
 </SideNote>

-Now let's create a couple of dummy posts inside our new folder.
-No need for anything fancy; just a couple of `.md` files, and a bit of Markdown content inside them.
-(Or, if you already have some blog posts in Markdown files, you're welcome to just grab those.)
+Next let's create a couple of dummy posts inside our new folder.
+(Or, if you already have some Markdown files, you're welcome to just copy those into `_posts`.)
+No need for anything fancy; just at least two `.md` files, with a tiny bit of Markdown in them; something like this:

 ```fs
 📂 src